Sasorii-sc/StealthShift/README.md

 # StealthShift
+Still working on this, do not expect a full non-undetected browser for now.
 [Python 3.9+] | [MIT License] | Windows / Linux

 StealthShift is a FREE, open-source antidetect browser that randomises your browser fingerprint to bypass tracking, captchas and bot detection.
 It is a privacy-focused alternative to commercial tools like Dolphin Antidetect.